tarmstrong/longcv/gernest-bio.md

 # Genesis
-It all started in a small street called kilimahemwa( Translates to a hill with prenty of air) not far away from the lake named after Matriarch of the United Kingdom.
+It all started in a small street called kilimahewa( Translates to a hill with plenty of air) not far away from the lake named after Matriarch of the United Kingdom.
 The city is Mwanza and the country is Tanzania it used to be rice fields all over the place.
-I dont remember much as I was a toddler, I was so black that my folks thought I will be a boxer when I grow up.That was  27 years ago.
+I don't remember much as I was a toddler, I was so black that my folks thought I will be a boxer when I grow up.That was  27 years ago.